Prenatal Care with a Midwife

 First Prenatal Visit

 The initial prenatal visit is often one of the longest.
 During this first visit, a detailed family and personal medical history will be taken.
 We will calculate your baby’s due date, which will serve as a reference point in future visits as the baby’s growth is assessed.
 During your first prenatal visit, I can perform a complete physical examination if desired.
-All prenatal visits include a measurement of your weight and a recording of your vitals: blood pressure and pulse.
-I also include initial bloodwork at this visit.
+All prenatal visits include checking your vitals, palpating your belly for baby's position, measuring your fundal height, and listening to baby's heartbeat

 At 36 weeks I will come to your home for your visit.
 In addition to performing the assessments that are done in a routine visit, I also offer a test at 36 weeks for Group B Strep.

 At this visit we will discuss all your plans and preferences for your homebirth.
 Similar to developing a "birth plan", we will go over a long list of topics with everyone on your birth team so we can come to a greater understanding of exactly how to serve you.
 We will go over supplies gathered, the environment you plan to birth in, and any logistical concerns.
 If you are planning a waterbirth, we will discuss where to put the tub, go over how to set it up, when to fill it and help you feel confident with the equipment.
 We will also discuss a transport and emergency care plan.
-While most complications that arise at a planned homebirth are handled immediately, there can be non emergent and nesseary reasons to transfer you or your baby to a hospital for more specialized care.
+While most complications that arise at a planned homebirth are handled immediately, there can be non emergent and necessary reasons to transfer you or your baby to a hospital for more specialized care.
 With careful monitoring and focusing on the prevention of problems, my transfer rate is very low, but its important to go over the ins and outs so that any necessary transfer can be made seamlessly.
-In the event of a transfer I will accompany you to the hospital and continue to support and advocate for you, so it is important for me to know what your preferences are in that environment as well.
+In the event of a transfer I will accompany you, or provide an advocate to accompany you to the hospital so it is important for me to know what your preferences are in that environment as well.

 After your home visit we will meet weekly until the baby is born.
 Meeting more frequently helps me to keep a close eye on you and the baby and answer any last minute questions and concerns.